lachlanmcdonald/mg-shader-wiki/Case.md

-> **case** surrounds/encases the voxels which match your selected color with a chosen color.
-This shader is similar to the _Dilation_ tool; except you can select an axis mode and target color.
+> **case** surrounds/encases the voxels which match your selected colors with a chosen color.
+This shader is similar to the _Dilation_ tool; except you can select an axis mode and target specific colors.

 <!-- TOC -->
 - [Arguments](#arguments)